-We are licensed by The Pennsylvania Department of Education and The Pennsylvania Department of Human Services
+We are a Keystone STAR 4 recipient licensed by The Pennsylvania Department of Education and The Pennsylvania Department of Human Services.

 Dall'Inizio DaySchool utilizes the Emergent Curriculum in the classrooms.
 The Emergent Curriculum is a project-based curriculum that focuses on being responsive to each child's needs and developmental level.
 Lesson plans are developed to support the children's interests and integrate the Pennsylvania Early Learning Standards.